Maximilien de Robespierre

 Died aged c.
 36

-Maximilien François Marie Isidore de Robespierre (French: [mak.si.mi.ljɛ̃ fʁɑ̃.swa ma.ʁi i.zi.dɔʁ də ʁɔ.bɛs.pjɛʁ]; 6 May 1758 – 28 July 1794) was a French lawyer and statesman who was one of the best-known and most influential figures of the French Revolution.
-As a member of the Constituent Assembly and the Jacobin Club, he campaigned for universal manhood suffrage and the abolition both of celibacy for the clergy, and slavery.
-In 1791, Robespierre became an outspoken advocate for male citizens without a political voice, for their unrestricted admission to the National Guard, to public offices, and for the right to carry arms in self-defence.
+Maximilien François Marie Isidore de Robespierre (French: [maksimiljɛ̃ ʁɔbɛspjɛʁ]; 6 May 1758 – 28 July 1794) was a French lawyer and statesman who became one of the best-known, influential and controversial figures of the French Revolution.
+As a member of the Estates-General, the Constituent Assembly and the Jacobin Club, he campaigned for universal manhood suffrage, the right to vote for African slaves, Jews or actors, and the abolition of both clerical celibacy and slavery in France.
+In 1791, Robespierre was elected as "public accuser" and became an outspoken advocate for male citizens without a political voice, for their unrestricted admission to the National Guard, to public offices, and to the commissioned ranks of the army, for the right to petition and the right to bear arms in self defence.
 Robespierre played an important part in the agitation which brought about the fall of the French monarchy on 10 August 1792 and the summoning of a National Convention.
 His goal was to create a one and indivisible France, equality before the law, to abolish prerogatives and to defend the principles of direct democracy.
-As one of the leading members of the insurrectionary Paris Commune, Robespierre was elected as a deputy to the French Convention in early September 1792 but was soon criticised for trying to establish either a triumvirate or a dictatorship.
+He earned the nickname "the incorruptible" for his adherence to strict moral values.
+As one of the leading members of the Paris Commune, Robespierre was elected as a deputy to the French Convention in early September 1792 but was soon criticised for trying to establish either a triumvirate or a dictatorship.
 In April 1793, Robespierre urged the creation of a sans-culotte army to enforce revolutionary laws and sweep away any counter-revolutionary conspirator, leading to the armed Insurrection of 31 May – 2 June 1793.
-Because of his health Robespierre announced he was to resign but in July he was appointed as a member of the powerful Committee of Public Safety, and reorganized the Revolutionary Tribunal.
-In October, after Robespierre proposed in vain to close the convention, the Committee declared itself a revolutionary government.
-Those who were not actively defending France became his enemy.
-He exerted his influence to suppress the republican Girondins to the right, the Hébertists to the left and then the Dantonists in the centre.
-Robespierre is best known for his role as a member of the Committee of Public Safety as he personally signed 542 arrests, especially in spring and summer 1794.
-The question of how responsible Robespierre was for the law of 22 Prairial remains controversial.
-Coming into effect at the height of the Reign of Terror, the law removed the few procedural guarantees still afforded to the accused, vastly expanded the power of the tribunal, and ultimately resulted in the number of executions in France rising dramatically.
-Although Robespierre always had like-minded allies, the politically motivated bloodshed that he incited disillusioned many.
-Moreover, the deist Cult of the Supreme Being that he had founded and zealously promoted generated suspicion in the eyes of both anticlericals and other parties who felt he was developing grandiose delusions about his place in French society.
-Robespierre was eventually undone by his obsession with the vision of an ideal republic and his indifference to the human costs of installing it, turning both members of the Convention and the French public against him.
-The Terror ended when he and his allies were arrested in the Paris town hall on 9 Thermidor.
+Because of his health, Robespierre announced he was to resign but in July he was appointed as a member of the powerful Committee of Public Safety, and reorganized the Revolutionary Tribunal.
+Those who were not actively defending France (modérantisme) became his enemy.
+During the Reign of Terror, at least 300,000 suspects were arrested; 17,000 were officially executed, and perhaps 10,000 died in prison or without trial.
+Although Robespierre always had like-minded allies, the politically motivated violence that the Montagne faction often promoted disillusioned others.
+After exactly one year, Robespierre was undone by his obsession with the vision of an ideal republic and his indifference to the human costs of installing it, turning both members of the Convention and the French public against him.
+He and his allies were arrested in the Paris town hall on 9 Thermidor.
 Robespierre was wounded in his jaw, but it is not known if it was self-inflicted or the outcome of the skirmish.
 About 90 people, including Robespierre, were executed in the days after, events that initiated a period known as the Thermidorian Reaction.
-Robespierre remains a controversial figure.
-His legacy and reputation have since remained matters of academic and popular debate.
-George Rudé estimates that Robespierre made some 900 speeches.
+A divisive figure during his lifetime due to his views and policies, Robespierre remains controversial to this day.
+George Rudé estimates that the spokesman made some 900 speeches, in which he often expressed his political and philosophical views forcefully.
+He defended the right of revolution and promoted a revolutionary armed force.
+His legacy and reputation continue to be subject to academic and popular debate.
 To some, Robespierre was the Revolution's principal ideologist and embodied the country's first democratic experience, marked by the often revised and never implemented French Constitution of 1793.
-To others, he was the incarnation of the Terror, and provided in his speeches a justification of civilian armament.DbPedia
+To others, he was the incarnation of the Terror itself.DbPedia

 Commemorated on 3 plaques